Skip to main content

 • Human resource management and marketing studies, including diversity, inclusion and wellbeing, leadership and coaching, managing people and change management, negotiation, regulations and ethics

-• Community services, human services, social welfare and youth work
+• Community services, human services, social welfare and youth work.

-Applicants who have completed a three-year Bachelor of Social Welfare or Bachelor of Community Services and have a minimum of 3 years of relevant work experience may be eligible to receive credit for up to 25% of the Master of Social Work (Qualifying), which is the equivalent of four units.
+Applicants who have completed a three-year Bachelor of Social Welfare or Bachelor of Community Services and have a minimum of three years of relevant work experience may be eligible to receive credit for up to 25% of the Master of Social Work (Qualifying), which is the equivalent of four units.
 Recognition of Prior Learning applications will be assessed on a case-by-case basis by the course convener.

 Career outcomes

 UC’s online Master of Social Work (Qualifying) will prepare you for a fulfilling career in social work.
-Whether you’re pursuing a career in healthcare, aged care, community services, research, or policy and planning, the MSWQ will provide you with the skills to work across a diverse range of community settings.
+Whether you’re pursuing a career in healthcare, aged care, community services, research or policy and planning, the MSWQ will provide you with the skills to work across a diverse range of community settings.
 The career outcomes include, but are not limited to:

-• Social worker
+• Social Worker

-• Case manager
+• Case Manager

-• Family support worker
+• Family Support Worker

-• Community worker
+• Community Worker

-• Engagement officer
+• Engagement Officer

-• Policy advisor
+• Policy Advisor

-• Youth worker
+• Youth Worker

-Fees & FEE-HELP
+Fees and FEE-HELP

-FEE-HELP loans are available to assist eligible full-fee paying domestic students with the cost of a university course.
+FEE-HELP loans are available to assist eligible full-fee paying domestic students.